-Page 2 5.
-Decision being appealed was made by (ch eck one): a.
-Planning Director/Zoning Administrator c.
-Planning Commission b.
-City Council/Board of Supervisors d.
-Other Date of f local government's decision: 10/24/11 Local g government's file number (if any): CDP 714 232 SECTI ON III.
-Identification of Other Interested P ersons Give the ne names and addresses of the following parary.) ties.
-(Use additional paper as Name and mailing address of permit applicant: 2781 C San Di f San Diego Transportation & Storm Water I Caminito Chollas lego, Ca 92105 Anne Jarque Department writing and mailing addresses as available of those g) at the city/county/port hearing(s).
-Include ted and should receive notice of this appeal. other parties which you know to be SECTI ON IV.
-Reasons Supporting This Appeal factors Appeals of local government coastal permit and requirements of the Coastal Act.
-Pleas istance in completing this section, which con e review the appeal information sheet
+Page 2

+- 5. Decision being appealed was made by (check one): - a.
+Planning Director/Zoning c.
+Planning Commission Administrator d.
+Other b.
+City Council/Board of Supervisors

+Date of local government's decision: 10/24/11

+Local government's file number (if any): CDP 714232

+SECTION III.
+Identification of Other Interested Persons

+Give the names and addresses of the following parties.
+(Use additional paper as necessary.)

+Name and mailing address of permit applicant:

+City of San Diego Transportation & Storm Water Department 2781 Caminito Chollas San Diego, Ca 92105 Attn: Anne Jarque

+Names and mailing addresses as available of those who testified (either verbally or in writing) at the city/county/port hearing(s).
+Include other parties which you know to be interested and should receive notice of this appeal.

+SECTION IV.
+Reasons Supporting This Appeal

+Note: Appeals of local government coastal permit decisions are limited by a variety of factors and requirements of the Coastal Act.
+Please review the appeal information sheet for assistance in completing this section, which continues on the next page.